 - before_start: called before the watcher is started.
 If the hook returns False the startup is aborted. - after_start: called after the watcher is started.
 If the hook returns False the watcher is immediately stopped and the startup is aborted. - before_spawn: called before the watcher spawns a new process.
 If the hook returns False the watcher is immediately stopped and the startup is aborted. - after_spawn: called after the watcher spawns a new process.
 If the hook returns False the watcher is immediately stopped and the startup is aborted. - before_stop: called before the watcher is stopped.
-The hook result is ignored. - after stop: called after the watcher is stopped.
+The hook result is ignored. - after_stop: called after the watcher is stopped.
 The hook result is ignored. - before_signal: called before a signal is sent to a watcher's process.
-If the hook returns False the signal is not sent (except SIGKILL which is always sent) - after_signal: called after a signal is sent to a watcher's process. - extended_stats: called when stats are requested with extended=True.
+If the hook returns False the signal is not sent (except SIGKILL which is always sent) - after_signal: called after a signal is sent to a watcher's process. - before_reap: called before a process is reaped. kwargs contains process_pid and time. - after_reap: called after a process is reaped. kwargs contains information about the process (exit_code, process_pid, time, process_status).
+In case a process exited by itself, process_status should worth either circus.process.DEAD_OR_ZOMBIE or circus.process.UNEXISTING.
+In case a process exited using a circus command, process status will be None. - extended_stats: called when stats are requested with extended=True.
 Used for adding process-specific stats to the regular stats output.